 The vertex tree Vt is converted into the triangle sequence Tris as a set of edges Tbe, called a Triangle Bounding Edge (TBE) set is constructed.
-Tbe is initialized to a set of edges that connect vertices in Vt.
-To add an edge to Tbe, vertices are traversed according to Vt, starting from the root.
-At each vertex, all the edges adjacent to the vertex are scanned clockwise, and the scanned edge is added to Tbe if it is not a member of Tbe.
-A new triangle is added to Tris, which started as an empty sequence, if all three edges of the triangle are in Tbe for the first time and the triangle is not already in Tris.
-In the example shown in Figure 10, edges (except the initial entries of Tbe) are marked alphabetically in the order of their addition to Tbe, using alphabetical ordering.
-In the figure, members of Tris are marked with the numbers in circles according to the sequence in which each triangle is added to Tris.
+The Tbe is initialized to a set of edges that connect vertices in the Vt.
+To add an edge to the Tbe, vertices are traversed according to the Vt, starting from the root.
+At each vertex, all the edges adjacent to the vertex are scanned clockwise, and the scanned edge is added to the Tbe if it is not a member of the The.
+A new triangle is added to the Tris, which started as an empty sequence, if all three edges of the triangle are in the The for the first time, and the triangle is not already in the Tris.
+In the example shown in Figure 9, edges (except the initial entries of the Tbe) are marked by alphabets in the order of addition to the Tbe using alphabetical ordering.
+In the figure, members of the Tris are marked by the numbers in the circles according to the sequence each triangle is added to the Tris.